bigbridge-nl/product-import/README.md

     bin/magento bigbridge:product:urlrewrite
 ~~~

-Continue to read about [XML webapi import](doc/url-rewrite-tool.md)
+Continue to read about [the Url Rewrite Tool](doc/url-rewrite-tool.md)

 ## Changes to Magento